hackboxlive/dumber/README.md

 This project is mainly to see how libraries work, and this is my first time dealing with databases.
 I tried using sqlite3 in python3 to manage the databases.

 I think it was a fun project to make.

+**NOTE**
+The small `db` files present in the repo are just a small part of the 30 GB database that the chatbot is actually trained on. :-p